internetofwater/internetofwater.github.io/index.md

 1. [Glossary](#Glossary): An ontology of water science, data, and policy-related concepts.
 2. [Water Budget Framework](#Water-Budget-Framework): An ontology of water budgeting components, estimation methods and models, model parameters, and data sources required to build water budgets.
+3. [Data Inventories](#Data-Inventory): We conduct data inventories of the Federal and State governments, systematically identifying which government departments and agencies collect water data, and the discoverability, accessibility, and interoperability of the data they publish.

 ## Glossary